-The second feature is extraordinary, but I've only seen it used to good effect a couple of times.
-It's called Capture View Hierarchy, and when it's used your see your current view layout inside Xcode with thin gray lines around all the views.
+The last debugging technique I want to look at is view debugging, Xcode comes with a marvelous feature called Capture View Hierarchy, and when it's used your see your current view layout inside Xcode with thin gray lines around all the views.

-If you click and drag inside the hierarchy display, you'll see you're actually viewing a 3D representation of your view, which means you can look behind the layers to see what else is there.
+Here’s the clever part: if you click and drag inside the hierarchy display, you'll see you're actually viewing a 3D representation of your view, which means you can look behind the layers to see what else is there.
 The hierarchy automatically puts some depth between each of its views, so they appear to pop off the canvas as you rotate them.